Life coaching has changed my life forever.

 - Whenever you have a problem

-I like to self-coach and make it a habit, so I self-coach every weekday morning.
+I like to make it a habit, so I self-coach every weekday morning.
 It takes about 10-20 minutes.

 I think anytime you can make something a habit, you really hone the skill and see the results in your life.
 I know other people who self-coach two days per week, instead, though, and this also works just fine.

-Another time you really want to make sure you self-coach is when you have a problem or have a goal where you’re not seeing progress.
+Two additional times when you should coach yourself are when you have a problem or have a goal where you’re not seeing progress.
 For example, if you have been “starting an online business” for a few years and haven’t seen consistent growth in your business, you would want to self-coach to see what’s really going on.

 I’ve talked a little bit about The Model in other posts and podcasts that you can reference here: